thearvee/tpn-subnet/federated-container/SPECIFICATION.md

 Additional containers in the worker:

-- `taofuprotocol/wireguard` wireguard container, potentially multiple so as to have multiple subnets available
+- `taofuprotocol/wireguard` wireguard container, potentially multiple so as to have multiple ip subnet ranges and redundant containers available

 ### Worker responsibilities